 - Now go to the Storage section and select Empty under Storage device.
 Then click on the Disk icon at the extreme right and select “Choose a disk file” from the menu.

 - Select the Android-x86’s ISO image and click OK.
 These were the required configurations.
 You may now proceed with the steps to run Android on your Linux setup.

 - Go to the main menu of Virtual Box and select Android from the left menu.

 - Then click on the Start arrow situated at the top menu bar.

 - From the blue menu screen that appears, select Advanced options.

 - Then select “Auto_Installation- AutoInstall to Specified Hard Disk

 - Select Yes from the Auto Installer dialog box that appears.

 - Finally, select Run Android-x86 and hit Enter.

 That’s it.
-These were the steps to run Android on your Linux using Virtual Machine.
+These were the steps to run Android on your Linux using Virtual Machines.
 You may now head over to the Play Store, log in with your Google Account, and make full use of the open-source ecosystem.
-Furthermore, if you have any queries related to the above instructions, do let us know in the comments.
+Furthermore, if you have any queries about the above instructions, let us know in the comments.
 Rounding off, here are some equally useful iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Trick that deserve your attention as well.